Kyle Lake: Personal life

-He and his wife Jennifer (nee Gornto) had three children—a daughter named Avery, and twin boys, Jude and Sutton Lake.
+He and his wife Jennifer (née Gornto) had three children—a daughter named Avery, and twin boys, Jude and Sutton Lake.

 Death

 Lake was electrocuted on October 30, 2005, as he stepped into baptismal waters and reached out to adjust a microphone.
 Ben Dudley, community pastor at University Baptist, told the Waco Tribune-Herald that, "At first, there was definitely confusion just because everyone was trying to figure out what was going on" and that "Everyone just immediately started praying."

 The 800 people attending the baptism event was larger than usual because of homecoming activities at nearby Baylor University.
 Doctors in the congregation rushed to Lake when he collapsed; he was transported to Hillcrest Baptist Medical Center, where he was pronounced dead.
 The woman Lake was preparing to baptize was also taken to the hospital, but she was not seriously injured; it is believed that she had not yet stepped into the water when the electrocution happened.

 At a remembrance attended by about 1,000 people that night at First Baptist Church Waco, Dudley told the UBC congregation that they would move forward as a church.
 "I don't know how, when, why, where or what's going to happen, but we will continue as a church in the community because that is what Kyle would have wanted."